 In addition to the nuclear genome, each cell contains a mitochondrial genome, approximately 16,500 nucleotides in length.
 The mitochondrial genome contains 37 genes, and these genes encode 13 essential mitochondrial proteins, 22 transfer RNAs (tRNAs), and 2 ribosomal RNAs (rRNAs).
 The mitochondria genome does not encode all of the proteins that make up mitochondria; the remaining proteins are encoded by the nuclear genome.
 Each mitochondrion usually contains multiple copies of mitochondrial DNA, and each healthy cell consists of several hundred mitochondria.
 If all the mitochondria in a given cell contain the same DNA sequence, this is called homoplasmy, while populations of mitochondria with differing DNA sequences give rise to heteroplasmy.

 Each gene is a unique series of four purine (adenine, guanine) and pyrimidine (thymine, cytosine) bases.
-The nucleotides that make up these genes are composed of a base, a phosphate, ...
+The nucleotides that make up these genes are composed of a ...